International Nuclear Organizations

 The United Nations has several organizations that deal with climate change and energy policy, including:

 In 2005, the G* adopted the Gleneagles Action Plan focused on transforming how we use energy, promoting a cleaner future, promoting research and development, financing the transition to cleaner energy, managing the impact of climate change, and addressing deforestation and illegal logging.
 The G8 committed to working with the International Energy Agency (IEA), the World Bank/GEF, and other multilateral funding institutions.
 The Gleneagles meeting also supported a goal of reducing emissions by 50% by 2050.

 The 2009 G20 meetings in Pittsburgh focused on phasing out subsidies for fossil fuels and funding climate change.

 Major Economies Forum (MEF)

-The US attempted to seek a revision to the Kyoto Protocols aimed at reducing GHG emission goals and allow each emitter to establish mid term goals.
+The US attempted to seek a revision to the Kyoto Protocols to reduce GHG emission goals and allow each emitter to establish mid-term goals.